Jitney (1977, 2000)

 moving in, he's moving out, and he's not sure that he wants to keep the

-the day that Fielding starts drinking on the job again and gonna get himself fired.
+the day that Fielding starts drinking on the job again and is gonna get himself fired.

-the day that the feud between Youngblood and Turnbo breaks wide open.
+the day that the antagonism between Youngblood and Turnbo breaks wide open.

 the day that Rena confronts Youngblood with her suspicions about his running

 the day that Becker's boy, Booster, gets out of prison and comes home to meet

 - As you read Jitney,

 think about the ways that August Wilson is weaving the different strands